Swami (band): History

-2004–2006: DesiRock
+2004–2006: DesiRock/ So Who AM I?

 Swami's big break came with the release of the third album DesiRock, which became popular in the British Asian music scene.
 By this time Diamond was the only original member remaining and had recruited his cousin S-Endz as rap vocalist in the band alongside British bhangra singer Jagz and MC Sarpanch.

 The title track DesiRock features guest Indian Punjabi vocalist Lehmber Hussainpuri and was voted a BBC Radio 1 favourite, which led to a Maida Vale session in the summer of 2005.
 The track also appeared in the Official 2006 FIFA World Cup Germany edition of EA Sports' FIFA series of video games.
 In the same year DJ Swami won the Media Storm Best Producer award at the UK Asian Music Awards, as well as being nominated for Best Track (DesiRock) and Best Group.

 In late 2005, Swami signed a deal with Sony BMG to release DesiRock in India as So Who Am I with a new line-up without Sarpanch and replacing Jagz with new vocalist Supreet Suri (aka Sups).
 With a heavily rock, electronic and Punjbai sound (nearly all songs re-recorded with live guitar and drums), Swami embarked on a promotional tour of India which included a performance at the MTV Style Awards.
 The Hindu credited Swami with bringing British bhangra back to prominence in Indian clubs.

 A fourth album of live recording sessions was scheduled to be released in the spring of 2006.
 Two songs from the sessions have been heard, "Afraid" and "No Apologies", both at one stage were available on the band's Myspace site.
 "Afraid"'s 'bhangra-fied mix' was played on the BBC's Desi DNA programme.
 These recordings remain otherwise unreleased.

 In December 2006, dhol player and percussionist Bobby Panesar joined the band.